-Issues that may cause grievances: -
+Issues that may cause grievances (but not limited to): -

 - Terms and conditions of employment.

 - Health and safety.

 - Work relations.

 - Bullying and harassment.

 - New working practices.

 - Working environment.

 - Organisational change.

 - Unlawful Discrimination.

 2. Record Keeping

 Records will include: -

 - The nature of the grievance.

 - Proposed resolution.

 - What was decided, and actions taken.

 - The reason for the action.

 - Whether an appeal was lodged.

 - The outcome of the appeal.

 - Any subsequent developments.

 - Meeting notes.